virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 <center>![new-error](/img/new-error.png)</center>

-The result message text can be localized according to the languages that are available within the Jelastic Platform:
+The text of the messages in these windows can be localized according to the languages that are available within the Jelastic Platform:

 ``` json
 {